leodiazsanchez/aoc-24/README.md

-Here’s the updated README with a `src` directory included in the file structure:

----

 # 🎄 Advent of Code 2024 🎄

 Welcome to my **Advent of Code 2024** repository!
 This is where I’ll be solving daily programming challenges using Java throughout December.